I'll introduce myself in a moment, but first let's talk about you.

 You want to take control of your life — not be controlled by stress, injuries, previous trauma, or pain.

 You don’t want to spend 45 min slogging away on an elliptical.

 You're smart and love the outdoor lifestyle.

 You’re different, unconventional.
-Maybe even a little rebellious.
+Maybe even a little wild or rebellious.